Electrical Service Upgrades in Highlands Ranch, Colorado

 100-amp panels hitting their limits

-This is the most common issue in early-phase Highlands Ranch homes.
+This is the most common issue in older Highlands Ranch homes.
 The panel was sized for 1990 loads.
 Central air conditioning, a remodeled kitchen, a home office, a hot tub, and an EV charger weren't part of the original calculation.
 A service upgrade from 100 to 200 amps gives the home room for what's there now and what comes next.

 EV charger installations

-Challenger panels in early phases
+Challenger panels in older neighborhoods

 Some homes in the earliest sections of Highlands Ranch have Challenger panels.
 These come up during resale inspections and can affect insurance underwriting.
 A panel evaluation determines which type of Challenger you have and whether replacement is warranted.